neherlab/pangraph/docs/src/tutorials/tutorial_3.md

 # add a new page for our dataset named Ecoli, with wide format
 bash add-new-pages-repo.sh Ecoli wide

-# copy the content of the vis folder in to
+# copy pangraph exported files into the appropriate panx directory
 cp -r ../ecoli_export/vis/* public/dataset/Ecoli/

 # start the server